 The Sleeping Bear Dune is the large dune, about 1 mile away, along the edge of the bluff.
 It hardly looks like a bear now, for it has been changing rapidly in recent years.
 At the turn of the century, it was a round knob completely covered with trees and shrubs.
 You can still see some of the thick vegetation that gave it a dark shaggy appearance.
-The Chippewa Indians used the Bear as a landmark and told a story to explain its origin:“Long ago, along the Wisconsin shoreline, a mother bear and her two cubs were driven into Lake Michigan by a raging forest fire.
-The bears swam for many hours, but eventually the cubs tried and lagged behind.
-Mother bear reached the shore and climbed to the top of a high bluff to watch and wait for her cubs.
-Too tired to continue, the cubs drowned within sight of the shore.
-The Great Spirit Manitou created two islands to mark the spot where the cubs disappeared and then created a solitary dune to represent the faithful mother bear”.
+The Anishinaabe people use the Bear as a landmark and tell a story to explain its origin.

 In western science, the Sleeping Bear Dune is estimated to be about two thousand years old and has a fascinating history.
 It is classified as a perched dune because it is perched on top of a plateau, high above the lake.
 When the dune was forming, it was not at the edge of the bluff, but somewhat inland.Wind carried sand from the upper portion of the Lake Michigan bluff inland and deposited it to form the Sleeping Bear Dune.